Skip to content

 • scripts/fetch-compat-test-files.sh - Downloads full test suite from GitHub

-• scripts/compat-bql-test.sh - BQL query comparison
+• scripts/compat-bql-test.py - BQL query comparison (bean-query vs rledger)

 Improving Compatibility